Applying for a position in the HSU Election is like applying for any other job.

 • What's an HSU Officer? - Explains what an HSU Officer does and what you can expect from the role if elected.

-You can attend both sessions back-to-back on the same day, or you can attend the session at a separate time if that works better for you.
+You can attend both sessions back-to-back on the same day, or you can attend the sessions at separate times if that works better for you.

 On the application form, you should indicate which sessions you plan to attend.